 Conveyor Systems: Total Cost of Ownership

-Lower equipment acquisition costs can be deceptive.
-The cost of operations, maintenance, and energy consumption must also be considered
+The cost of operations, maintenance, and energy consumption should be considered

 The amount on your purchase invoice isn’t the last time you’ll pay for that conveyor, but those ongoing costs of operations can be dramatically reduced by making good decisions at the point of purchase.
 If a conveyor is correctly specified and designed for future use, costs over time can be slashed.